-Our bodies appear to be powerful, universally expressive tools that say much more than we realize, both when we want them to and when we’re oblivious to it.
+Different animals and people dance to attract mates and shrink down when they’re rejected or defeated.
+Our bodies appear to be powerful, universally expressive tools that say much more than we realize when we want them to and when we’re oblivious to it.

 The Physical Thought

-Something strange has come to light in the last few decades — the idea that our bodies are not only expressing our minds, but that the body can directly influence the mind in its own way.
+Something strange has come to light in the last few decades — the idea that our bodies express our minds and that the body can directly influence the mind in its own way.
 This is a two-way street.

 It’s putting a new spin on what we make of our minds.
 The typical idea that our consciousness sits inside our brains and observes the world, controlling the body to do its deeds, is only half the story.

 You’ve probably been told to sit up straight a few times in your life, turns out there’s a good reason to follow that advice.
-Sitting or standing with a slouch can lead to abnormal spine alignment, which can affect our overall health and leave us with problems for the rest of our lives.
+Sitting or standing with a slouch can lead to abnormal spine alignment, affecting our overall health and leaving us with problems for the rest of our lives.

 2. Crossed Arms

-Folding the arms is a defense mechanism, used to protect our heart and lungs.
+Folding the arms is a defense mechanism used to protect the heart and lungs.
 We often resort to it when we feel nervous, insecure, or negative towards something or someone.
 Monkeys have also been observed making the same gesture in similar threatening situations.